fengtingzhang/blog/_posts/2017-11-16-rubyconf-2017-day-two.md

 * tetris

 ### History
-* originally written by _why who maintained it until 2009
+* originally written by _why who maintained it until 2009, read _why's blog here https://poignant.guide/
 * afterwards was community maintained, aside from native cross-platform C code, there are several other version in SWT, javascript, coffeescript
 * run on MRI which can be run on a pi more easily than a JVM